Welcome to NSC

 Harbourview Hall Rentals

-Harbourview Hall (formerly known as “the East Room”) is available for rentals by members and the general public Monday to Friday (8am – 5pm) during the boating season, and seven days a week in other months.
+The Harbourview Hall (formerly known as “the East Room”) is available for rentals by members and the general public Monday to Friday (8am – 5pm) during the boating season, and seven days a week in other months.
 For events requiring tables and chairs, the room has a maximum capacity of 120 persons.
 For standing events or theatre-style seating, the capacity is 145 persons.
 All food requirements can be met by our in-house chef.
 The club is fully licensed by the LLBO and alcohol may not be brought into the premises unless purchased through the club.
-For information on rental policies, rates and availability, please see the Harbourview Hall website.
+For information on rental policies, rates and availability, please see the Harbourview Hall page.

 Regalia is a collection of clothing and other items made expressly for NSC.
 Orders may be placed using the on-line form or with the Regalia primes.
 Regular stock items are on sale periodically throughout the year at the club.
 Special order deliveries are available a few weeks after being ordered.
 Orders are payable by cash, cheque or credit card at the time of pickup.